Search

 Gregory Miceli

-Greg Miceli has been promoted to assistant coach for the 2019 season after spending the last two as a volunteer assistant with the program.
+He was promoted to assistant coach before the 2019 season after spending the 2017 and 2018 seasons as a volunteer assistant with the program.

 In his first season as an assistant coach in 2019, Miceli and the Seawolves once again saw success in 2019, securing its seventh-straight America East title en route to another NCAA Tournament Second Round appearance following a thrilling 10-9 overtime victory over reigning national champion James Madison in the first round.
 His defensive unit was once again elite, ranking third in the nation (7.95 goals allowed per contest) while goalkeeper Anna Tesoriero’s goals against average was the third-best in the country (8.13 goals allowed per contest).